dhruvpande/Data-Managing/README.md

 # Data-Managing

-This is a College assignment about handling a DataSet and manupilating the data
+This is a College assignment about handling a DataSet and manipulating the data